5 Smart Ways to Pay for Law School

 Paying for Bar Exam Expenses

-Sitting for the bar exam, a two-day affair, entails prep, the exam itself, and possibly travel expenses.
+Sitting for the bar exam, a two-day affair, requires preparation (and often a bar review course), exam registration fees, and possibly travel expenses.

 Still, if you find yourself short, you could take out a “bar loan” in your final semester of law school or up to a year after graduating.
-A bar loan is a private loan.
+A bar loan is a type of private loan you can use to cover all the costs associated with taking the bar.
+While rates can be high, they are generally lower than what you would pay with a credit card.

 The Takeaway